Senior services

 Maintenance workers can assist with seasonal work, including lawn care, snow removal and minor repairs.
 The cost is $22/hour.
 If workers uses their own equipment the rate is $27.00/hour.

-Snow removal recruitment begins in September with interviews held in October and orientation in November.
-Services are provided by a brokered worker that operates as an independent contractor paid directly by the client.
+The snow removal program offers services by a brokered worker that operates as an independent contractor paid directly by the client.
 Brokered workers are screened by Senior Services staff prior to being matched with clients.
 Services arrangements are made between the client and brokered worker.

 Learn more about becoming a maintenance worker